SayakaIsBaka/LR2ArenaEx/README.md

 - IME is not supported on the overlay
 - LR2FHD is not supported
+- LR2ArenaEx does not work if LR2 is ran as admin
 - Cleanup is not properly performed when LR2 exits (atexit is not called)